The first few months of blogging is hard.

 19. Wibiya – Tool

 Wibiya is a pretty new toolbar that sits on the bottom of your reader’s window and gives them useful stats like how many people are on your site, etc. It also lets them search and bookmark it easily as well as share it on social media networks.
 Darren Rowse uses it on his photography blog.

-Another stats plugin but this one is more easy to use and digest.
+Another stats service but this one is more easy to use and digest.
 Very simple things like page views, number of readers, etc.

 21. Crazy Egg – Tool